Friday, December 17, 2010

 Copan - Part 3 - Horseback Riding

 This village makes dolls and flowers with corn husk.
 They are quite nice.
-Here the children are attempting to sell us some.
-They also sell in town so we already had purchased our fair share.
+Here, the children are attempting to sell us some.
+They also sell in town, so we had already purchased our fair share.

-Linda's new friend Rosa
+Linda's new friend, Rosa

 Corn Husk Products - made in La Pintada